Samsung/tizen-docs/docs/application/web/guides/machine-learning/trainer.md

 model.compile();
 ```

-## Destroy the model
+## Dispose the model

-If the model or its elements are not used anymore, they should be destroyed to avoid memory leaks.
-Disposing a model also destroys all objects associated with it (such as layers):
+If the model or its elements are not used anymore, they should be deleted to avoid memory leaks.
+Disposing a model also deletes all objects associated with it (such as layers):

 ```javascript
 model.dispose();